-You can use this feature to set up an IPv6 Internet connection type if NETGEAR Genie does not detect it automatically.
+This screen allows you to set up an IPv6 Internet connection type.

-- > To set up an IPv6 Internet connection type: - 1.
-Select Advanced > Advanced Setup > IPv6 to display the following screen:
+1. Select Advanced > Advanced Setup > IPv6 to display the following screen:

-- 2. Select the IPv6 connection type from the list.
-Your Internet service provider (ISP) can provide this information. - If your ISP did not provide details, you can select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE, DHCP, or fixed, but is IPv6, then select IPv6 auto config. - Click Apply so that your changes take effect.
+- Select the IPv6 connection type from the list.
+Your Internet service provider (ISP) can provide this information. - If your ISP did not provide details, you can select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE, DHCP, or fixed, but is IPv6, then select IPv6 auto config. - 3.
+Click Apply so that your changes take effect.